Siva9100623079/Used-Cars-Market-Analysis/README.md

 6. Data Cleaning
 7. Dashboard Design

-## Analysis 📊💡🔎
+## Analysis

-1. Ferrari brand has the highest avg selling price of 3,95,00,000 INR while Datsun brand has the lowest average selling price of 320518 INR for pre-owned cars. 🚘💵
+1. Ferrari brand has the highest avg selling price of 3,95,00,000 INR while Datsun brand has the lowest average selling price of 320518 INR for pre-owned cars.

-2. The most sold brand of cars belongs to Maruti brand. 🚙
+2. The most sold brand of cars belongs to Maruti brand.

-3. The average age of vehicles sold is 6 years, maximum age recorded is 29 years and minimum age recorded is 0 years. 🗓📅
+3. The average age of vehicles sold is 6 years, maximum age recorded is 29 years and minimum age recorded is 0 years.

-4. Hyundai i20 emerges as the dominating car in the used cars market. 🎖
+4. Hyundai i20 emerges as the dominating car in the used cars market.

 5. Ferrari GTC4Lusso emerges as the car with highest selling price on an average.
-On the flip side, Maruti Alto emerges as the car with lowest selling price on an average. 💲💹
+On the flip side, Maruti Alto emerges as the car with lowest selling price on an average.

-6. Dealers constitute a  significant chunk of seller in the used cars market and average selling price of cars is 8,72,506 INR. 🤝
+6. Dealers constitute a  significant chunk of seller in the used cars market and average selling price of cars is 8,72,506 INR.

-7. Automatic cars have higher sellling prices on an average as well as maximum power. 💰
+7. Automatic cars have higher sellling prices on an average as well as maximum power.

 8. Petrol cars constitute bulk of the market .
-The highest selling price is of Electric cars .
+The highest selling price is of Electric cars.

-9. Mini Brand is the most overpriced brand in used cars, followed by Mercedes-Benz. 💲💲
+9. Mini Brand is the most overpriced brand in used cars, followed by Mercedes-Benz.

-10. Maruti brand emerges as the best deal of used cars after price comparison, followed by Hyundai and Ford. ✔ ✔
+10. Maruti brand emerges as the best deal of used cars after price comparison, followed by Hyundai and Ford.

-11. 5 seater cars are predominant in the market and have high mileage on average. ⬆⬆
+11. 5 seater cars are predominant in the market and have high mileage on average.

-12. The highest selling price on average is of 7 seater cars of 11,64,031 INR . 🚙💹
+12. The highest selling price on average is of 7 seater cars of 11,64,031 INR.

-13. Maruti Brand cars have highest mileage folllowed by Renault. 🔼🔼
+13. Maruti Brand cars have highest mileage folllowed by Renault.

-14. Ferrari brand cars have the least mileage . 🔽🔽
+14. Ferrari brand cars have the least mileage.

 15. Manual cars constitute 79.33% of the used car markets.